 The examples below are from the Template Modifier Files sample application.
 Please read this topic carefully as the words "shared" and "element" appear many times in many ways and can be confusing.

 A Master Report is a special report definition that includes elements that are to be included in other reports.
 It's frequently used to provide a template-like frame, often defined with a header, a menu, and a footer, for integration with other reports.
 You may find this to be an useful alternative to building the same thing using shared elements.
-For more information, see Intro to Master Reports.
+For more information, see Master Reports.

 The Shared Element Params element allows you to pass values into a shared element.
 These values are applied before the shared element is inserted into the calling report definition, making the shared element itself dynamic.
 The Passed Shared Element element even allows you to pass and include groups of elements, from the calling definition, into a shared element.
 These elements are discussed in more detail in later sections.